JetBrains/Exposed/documentation-website/Writerside/topics/Working-with-Transaction.md

 ```

 <note>
-`Blob` and `text` fields won't be available outside of a transaction if you don't load them directly.
-For `text` fields you can also use
+<code>Blob</code> and <code>text</code> fields won't be available outside of a transaction if you don't load them directly.
+For <code>text</code> fields you can also use
-the `eagerLoading` param when defining the Table to make the text fields available outside of the transaction.
+the <code>eagerLoading</code> param when defining the Table to make the text fields available outside of the transaction.
 </note>

 ```kotlin